Adam Hochschild: Biography

 Adam Hochschild was born in New York City.
-His father, Harold Hochschild, was of German Jewish descent; his mother, Mary Marquand Hochschild, was a Protestant, and an uncle by marriage, Boris Sergievsky, was a World War I fighter pilot in the Imperial Russian Air Force.
-His German-born paternal grandfather Berthold Hochschild founded the mining firm American Metal Company.
+His father, Harold Hochschild, was of German Jewish descent; his mother, Mary Marquand Hochschild, was of English and Scottish descent and the daughter of art historian Allan Marquand, and an uncle by marriage, Boris Sergievsky, was a World War I fighter pilot in the Imperial Russian Air Force.
+His German-born paternal grandfather Berthold Hochschild co-founded the mining firm American Metal Company.

 Hochschild graduated from Harvard in 1963 with a BA in History and Literature.
 As a college student, he spent a summer working on an anti-government newspaper in South Africa and subsequently worked briefly as a civil rights worker in Mississippi during 1964.
 Both were politically pivotal experiences about which he would eventually write in his books Half the Way Home: A Memoir of Father and Son and Finding the Trapdoor: Essays, Portraits, Travels.
 He later was part of the movement against the Vietnam War, and, after several years as a daily newspaper reporter, worked as a writer and editor for the left-wing Ramparts magazine.
-In the mid-1970s, he was a co-founder of Mother Jones.
+In 1976, he was a co-founder of Mother Jones.
 Much of his writing has been about issues of human rights and social justice.

 A longtime lecturer at the Graduate School of Journalism at the University of California, Berkeley, Hochschild has also been a Fulbright Lecturer in India, Regents' Lecturer at the University of California, Santa Cruz and Writer-in-Residence at the Department of History, University of Massachusetts, Amherst.
-He is married to sociologist Arlie Russell Hochschild.
+He is married to sociologist Arlie Russell Hochschild and lives in Berkeley, California.

-His books have been translated into fourteen languages.